tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

 The Council rejected the TIP after review and discussion, or it has been withdrawn by the author.

-### Replaced (R)

-TIPs can be superseded by a different TIP, rendering the original deprecated.
-In that case, the TIP's status should be changed to "Replaced" and updated with a link to its superseding TIP.

 ### Deprecated (D)

 Over time some TIPs may become deprecated.
 They may be replaced by new guidelines, or they may become entirely irrelevant.
 In this case the TIP's status should be changed to "Deprecated" and the TIP should be updated with an explanation as to why the TIP is no longer relevant.

-### Needs Revision (NR)

-Over time, some TIPs may stay relevant - for example, they may have many sections or core ideas that are still relevant to the project - while containing many details that have become stale over time.
-When we are in agreement that the TIP needs updating, we can use this status to indicate to those browsing TIPs that this particular one requires some renewed attention.

-When changing status to "Needs Revision", a row titled "Revision Ticket" should be added to the preamble (directly under the status field.)
-This field should link the GitHub issue, forum post, or pull request in the [RFCs repository] that describes what about the TIP needs to be revised.

 ### Rejecting a TIP